-See Securities Trading Act Chapter 5, subchapters I and II on the content of the information requirement.
+See the Securities Trading Act (Verdipapirhandelloven, hereinafter "Vphl."), Chapter 5, subchapters I and II on the content of the information requirement.
 The company must publish information in an efficient and non-description manner, cf. Vphl. § 5-12.
 Section 5.2 of the "Continuing obligations of stock exchange listed companies" stipulates that the company must send by electronic means the information it publishes to the stock exchange for storage.
 Oslo Børs, in collaboration with the Norwegian Investor Relations Association (NIRA), has prepared "The Oslo Børs Code of Practice for IR".
 In addition, Oslo Børs recommends issuers to post information on their websites on relevant regulatory provisions that apply to the company.

 Persons who are privy to inside information must not pass such information to unauthorized parties, cf. Vphl. § 3-4.
 Further provisions are included in the Securities Trading Act, Chapter 3, on the management of such inside information.
-The company must manage the information it releases within the framework imposed by the Securities Trading Act, including § 5-14, and by the general principle of equal treatment, cf. inter alia Asal. § 4-1.
+The company must manage the information it releases within the overall framework imposed by the Securities Trading Act, including the principle of equal treatment set out at Vphl. § 5-14 and at Asal. §§ 4-1 and 6-28.

-Pursuant to Section 4.5 of "Continuing obligations of stock exchange listed companies", the company must, prior to the close of the current year, announce its financial calendar for the publication of interim reports in the subsequent year.
+Pursuant to Section 4.6 of the Oslo Børs "Continuing obligations of stock exchange listed companies", the company must, prior to the close of the current year, announce its financial calendar for the publication of interim reports in the subsequent year.